 - Edge uses Blink, previously it used EdgeHTML.
 EdgeHTML is a successor of Trident.

 - Opera uses Blink, previously it used Presto.
-Presto is a proprietary software (so, closed-source) of Opera Software.
-But its source code was leaked on github February 11, 2016.
+Presto is proprietary software (so, closed-source) of Opera Software.
+But its source code was leaked on Github on February 11, 2016.